PrabodhGyawali/GMX-Arb-UI/README.md

     - set path to `C:\funding-rate-arbitrage`
     - set path to `~/funding-rate-arbitrage`

-# TODO: Fix Settings
-- Migrate old settings to new one

 # Demo Button
 TODO: Add dialog to open demo opportunities